stephenhillier/geoprojects/README.md

 To run the web frontend, use `npm run serve` from the `web/` directory and visit `127.0.0.1:8080`.

 To build for production, use `npm run build` and serve the assets from an http server.
 The included Dockerfile creates an nginx image with the built assets.

+## Log renderer

+`logrend/` contains a node.js service for generating borehole logs from project data automatically.
+The log renderer can be tested locally using `npm run logrend`, or can be run as a stateless service using the included Dockerfile and k8s config.